 Once in the parking lot, I suggest going straight back and then left into the southwest corner.
 This is usually less crowded and is closer to the entrance.

-The downside to parking in the North lot is that it is a longer walk to get into the zoo via a tunnel under the road.
+The downside to parking in the North lot is that it’s a long walk to get into the zoo via a tunnel under the road.
 Here is a link to directions and parking (here)

 If you park in the North Lot, you will purchase tickets at the ticket booths located at the end of the parking lot.
 Make sure you buy them here before you take the long walk to the actual entrance to the zoo.